sigmdel/domoticz_button/README.md

     https://github.com/sigmdel/mdPushButton.git
     https://github.com/sigmdel/mdRotaryEncoder.git

-Of course a different SSD1306 library could be used but ESP8266_SSD1306 by Daniel Eichhorn with contributions by Fabrice Weinberg has very legible for the complete Latin 1 code page which is quite useful for me.
+Of course a different SSD1306 library could be used but ESP8266_SSD1306 by Daniel Eichhorn with contributions by Fabrice Weinberg has very legible fonts with the complete Latin 1 code page which is quite useful for me.
 I rolled my own button and encoder libraries, but it should be quite easy to replace them if desired.

 # Usage